kasinathps/aimaster/aimaster/README.md

 nn.createnn(["your desired architecture"])
 ```
 Example ```nn.createnn([4,5,5,3])``` gives a
-neural network with 4 inputs plus a bias and tow hidden layers of 5 neurons each and
+neural network with 4 inputs plus a bias neuron and two hidden layers of 5 neurons each and
-with bias and a specified output of 3
+with bias and an output layer of 3 neurons.

 ### nn1hlnb ::